F1 starting grid: What is the grid order for the 2026 Miami Grand Prix Sprint?

 The Audi duo of Gabriel Bortoleto and Nico Hulkenberg share the 11th and 12th spots while Oliver Bearman in 13th.

-Alex Albon is in 14th although there were suggestions he breached track limits during his quick run in SQ1.
-His Williams team-mate Carlos Sainz is in 15th while Arvid Lindblad and Liam Lawson for Racing Bulls are 16th and 17th.
+Alex Albon qualified P14 but was demoted to 19th with his team-mate Carlos Sainz up to P14 ahead of Arvid Lindblad and Liam Lawson.

-Esteban Ocon is 18th ahead of the Cadillac duo of Sergio Perez and Valtteri Bottas and it was another miserable day for Aston Martin with Fernando Alonso in 21st while Lance Stroll was unable to even complete a lap.
+Esteban Ocon is 17th with Sergio Perez up to P18 ahead of Albon P19 and his Cadillac team-mate Valtteri Bottas.
+It was another miserable day for Aston Martin with Fernando Alonso in 21st while Lance Stroll was unable to even complete a lap.

 The grid order for the 2026 Miami Grand Prix Sprint race